Marketing tips

 Welcome email subject lines

-• We’re so excited you’re here, [name]!
+• We’re so excited you’re here, [Name]

-• Thanks for signing up - here’s 10% off.
+• Thanks for signing up – here’s 10% off

 • Hooray!
-You’re on our email list.
+You’re on our email list

-• Welcome to [community]!
-Your welcome offer is inside.
+• Welcome to [Community].
+Your welcome offer is inside

 Follow up email subject lines

 • Need help?
-We’re here for you.
+We’re here for you

 • Did you love your order?
-Tell us.
+Tell us

-• Thanks for visiting!
-Here’s 10% off for next time.
+• Thanks for visiting.
+Here’s 10% off for next time

 Abandoned cart subject lines

-• You left something behind!
-Get it while it’s hot.
+• You left something behind.
+Get it while it’s hot

 • You didn’t forget about us, did you?

-• Your items are just one click away!
+• Your items are just one click away

-• Check out while you still can.
+• Check out while you still can

-• It’s almost yours!
-Complete checkout in the next 24 hours and take 10% off.
+• It’s almost yours.
+Complete checkout in the next 24 hours and take 10% off

 Sales & promotional email subject lines

-• Your special discount!
-Open to claim.
+• Your special discount is inside.
+Open to claim

-• A special discount inside, just for you.
+• A special offer, just for you

-• For a limited time only, get [product] now.
+• For a limited time only.
+Get [product] now

 Brand & product announcement subject lines

-• Introducing the newest kid on the block - [product name].
+• Introducing the newest kid on the block: [Product name]

-• New limited-time [product] - get it before it’s gone.
+• New limited-time [product].
+Get it before it’s gone

 Reengagement subject lines

-• It’s been awhile - here’s 10% off, on us.
+• It’s been a while.
+Here’s 10% off, on us

-• We miss you!
+• We miss you.
 Do you miss us?

 Our best practices for email subject lines

-Before we wrap up, we’ve got a few copywriting best practices to help you get started.You’ll notice that some of these have been mentioned, but there’s a few bonus goodies too.
+Before we wrap up, here are a few copywriting best practices to help you get started.
+Some of these might sound familiar, but there are a few extra tips in here worth keeping in mind too.

 Creativity is your best friend